 I found the cutest invites at the Dollar Tree!
 Seriously, how cute are these?!?!
 They were perfect in every way, cute enough to keep my daughter excited and cheap enough to keep me satisfied!

-By using items I already had at home I was able to spend $0 (yes, zero!) on decorations for this party!
+By using items I already had at home I was able to spend $0 (yes, zero!) on decorations for our Pancake and Pajama Party!

 It turned out beautiful!
 I was so happy the way the colors all went together.

 I spent $5 on the table decor/paper plates.